joshamilton/musicTagger/README.md

 ```

 - `--dir`: Directory to scan for FLAC files.
+- `--file-list`: Path to a text file containing a list of FLAC files to convert.
 - `--dry-run`: Generate a report of files to convert without converting.
 - `--overwrite`: Overwrite the original files after conversion.